Accenture/mercury/extensions/rest-automation/README.md

 The `service` must be a service that is registered as public function.
 The required service does not need to be available when the REST automation helper application starts.

 The system will find the service at run-time.
-If the service is not available, the user will see an exception "Route not found".
+If the service is not available, the user will see HTTP-503 "Service not reachable".

 The `keep` and `drop` entries are mutually exclusive where `keep` has precedent over `drop`.
 When keep is empty and drop is not, it will drop only the headers in the drop list.
-The `add` entry allow the developer to insert additional header key-values before it reaches the target service that serves the REST endpoint.
+The `add` entry allows the developer to insert additional header key-values before it reaches the target service that serves the REST endpoint.

 For content types of XML and JSON, the system will try to convert the input stream into a map.